ecom-research/ComposeAE/README.md

 ## Description of the Code [(Copied From TIRG)](https://github.com/google/tirg/edit/master/README.md)
+The code is based on TIRG code.
+Several significant changes have been made in every file for ease in readibility.
+Important classes such as ComposeAE, ComplexProjectionModule etc have been added.
+`datasets.py` and `test_retrieval.py` have been modified to add Fashion IQ dataset.

 - `main.py`: driver script to run training/testing
 - `datasets.py`: Dataset classes for loading images & generate training retrieval queries